Charlie Munger on China’s remarkable success under a peculiar model; Adam Smithian capitalism but no free speech

 Charlie Munger did an online interview for the Caltech Distinguished Alumnus Award in December 2020.
-He talked about China’s remarkable rise — e.g., lifting hundreds of millions of people from poverty in just a few decades:
+He talked about China’s remarkable rise.
+That is, how the Chinese lifted of hundreds of millions of people from poverty in just a few decades:

 Munger: The other thing that’s really remarkable.
 You take the last 30 years of China.
 They have had real economic growth at a rate for 30 years that no big country has ever had before in the history of the world.
 And who did that?
 A bunch of Chinese communists.
 Now, that is really remarkable.
 So if you’re studying finance, you’ve got a lot of strange things to account for.

 The Chinese story is the damnedest thing that ever happened to a big country in terms of economics.
 No other big country ever got ahead that fast for that long.

 Who would have guessed that a bunch of communist Chinese run by one party would have the best economic record the world has ever seen?
 Of course it’s extreme.
 And I think it proves that [different models can succeed].

 We Americans would like to think that our free expression and allowing all kinds of opinion, and all kinds of criticism of the government is totally an essential part of the economy.
 And what the Chinese have proved is you can have a screamingly successful economy with a fairly controlling government.